hughpearse/starling-interview-challenge/README.md

 4. Transactions must be settled
 5. Transactions must be towards the "OUT" direction

+The roundup logic is define in [RoundupServiceImpl.java](./src/main/java/com/starling/challenge/domain/services/challenge/RoundupServiceImpl.java).
+There a lot of room for improvement around the Starling specific data relating to currency type, and transaction type.

 ## Checklist for rubric

 Below outlines some requirements to score points in the interview.